Jimmy-Lo/English_Writing/README.md

 41. The move away from single providers of network services and manufactures of equipment made compliance with recognized standards essential.
 42. The equation is intractable when n is large.
 43. Suppressing the fixed parameters, the posterior distribution can be stated as......
+44. There are two learning phases, the “wake” phase and the “sleep” phase, which are performed alternately.